 In one form or another, everyone must deal with real estate matters.
-Whether you are a buyer, seller, landlord, tenant, owner, neighbor, contractor, broker or agent there are steps that can be taken to minimize the chance of a legal dispute.
+Whether you are a buyer, seller, landlord, tenant, owner, neighbor, contractor, broker, or agent there are steps that can be taken to minimize the chance of a legal dispute.
 Avoiding legal problems and minimizing their effect requires planning and taking steps to protect your interests.
 One way of accomplishing this is through the use of properly drafted agreements which clearly define the rights and obligations of the parties.
 Anticipating possible sources of disputes is part of this process.
-Finally the use of one or more corporations or limited liability companies can provide another layer of protection.
+Finally, the use of one or more corporations or limited liability companies can provide another layer of protection.

 If the dispute is unavoidable, however, it is important to prepare and plan to deal with the problem in a way that gets it resolved efficiently and successfully.
 Our goal is to help our clients achieve these end results.

-We represent contractors, material suppliers and property owners involved in the construction process and with problems that arise as a result.
+We represent contractors, material suppliers, and property owners involved in the construction process and with problems that arise as a result.
 There are steps that property owners can and should take to minimize the risks associated with construction and there are steps that contractors and material suppliers can take to ensure that they get paid.
-These begin with the bidding process and run through to the end of the project and include contract claims, change orders, delay claims, accelerations claims, mechanics liens, bond claims and others.
+These begin with the bidding process and run through to the end of the project and include contract claims, change orders, delay claims, accelerations claims, mechanics liens, bond claims, and others.

-We frequently represent buyers and sellers of real estate.
+We frequently represent buyers and sellers of real estate in Laguna Hills, California.
 If, after the contract is signed, one side decides they will not complete the transaction, the other side may pursue claims for specific performance.
 This is a remedy available to a buyer where their seller refuses to perform under the contract between them.
 The buyer has to show that they have already fulfilled or that they can fulfill what is required of them under the contract.
 It is frequently coupled with the recording of a lis pendens against the property which prevents the seller from selling or obtaining loans secured by that property.
 There are many facets to this type of claim which can affect the ultimate outcome of the case.
 Sellers may also pursue these types of claims depending on the particular circumstances.